Insects: Why we can't live without them – DW – 07/29/2024

 Pollinating insects like bees and wasps, but also flies, beetles and even mosquitoes, collect nectar and pollen from flowers.

 Some plants are self-pollinating or are pollinated by the wind.
-However, active pollination, like that done by insects, is important for around a third of global food production.
+However, active pollination, such as that done by insects, is important for around a third of global food production.

-In monetary terms, pollinating insects generate a market value of up to €500 billion per year, which roughly equates to Belgium's 2022 gross domestic product.
+In monetary terms, pollinating insects generate a market value of up to €500 billion ($542 billion) per year, which roughly equates to Belgium's 2022 gross domestic product.

 If pollinators disappeared it is estimated that global harvests would collapse by up to 90%.
 Our supply of proteins, vitamins and iron would be massively threatened.